 While modeling, you can change the position of elements and labels.

 You can also adjust the space between elements or change the canvas size.

 To move an element or a label to a new position, select and drag it.

-To edit a label, double-click the element.
+To change the name of a label, double-click the element.
 Available dictionary entries are suggested automatically.